 There may be times when you are uncertain if a particular behavior is disruptive.
-Rather than not acting, hoping that the situation will go away, or waiting to see if the situation worsens, consult with your Division Dean and Makiko Ueda in Student Services.
+Rather than not acting, hoping that the situation will go away, or waiting to see if the situation worsens, faculty are encouraged to complete a CARES report form and notify their Division Dean.
+The CSM Assessment, Response and Evaluation of Students (CARES) is a behavioral intervention team on campus available to assist faculty and staff with students exhibiting behaviors which are of concern.
 These individuals have considerable experience with students and can help assess the situation and suggest options congruent with your way of working with students.
 Your colleagues have reported that such coaching has frequently helped achieve a resolution that avoids formal disciplinary action.